**This post contains affiliate links

 Maximizing your WestJet Rewards

 What really makes this WestJet World Elite Mastercard review positive is the fact that you can stack your rewards based on what status tier you have with WestJet Rewards.
-Take a look at the table below to see what you earn for being a Teal, Silver, or Gold member.
+Take a look at the table below to see what you earn for being a Teal, Silver, Gold or Platinum member.

-As you can see, Gold WestJet Rewards members actually earn 7% back in WestJet dollars when they charge their WestJet flights or WestJet Vacations packages to their WestJet World Elite Mastercard.
-Silver and Teal members aren’t doing too bad either since they would earn 5% and 3% respectively in WestJet dollars when they charge their flights to their WestJet RBC World Elite Mastercard.
+As you can see, Platinum WestJet Rewards members actually earn 1% back in WestJet dollars when they charge their WestJet flights or WestJet Vacations packages to their WestJet World Elite Mastercard.
+Gold, Silver and Teal members aren’t doing too bad either since they would earn 8%, 5% and 3% respectively in WestJet dollars when they charge their flights to their WestJet RBC World Elite Mastercard.

 Obviously, reaching those status tiers can be difficult, but if you look at the details, it’s easier compared to other airlines.
 Your tier is tied directly to how much you spend on WestJet flights and WestJet Vacations packages.
 With some other airlines, you need to worry about how much you’ve spent, how flights you’ve taken, and how many miles you’ve flown.
 WestJet recently made improvements to WestJet Rewards so it’s easier to reach Silver and Gold Status.
 That’s a pretty big win for consumers.